At Long Island Community Hospital, we provide a full range of inpatient and outpatient Radiology Imaging Services to meet the needs of our community.

 Our new advanced 1.5 Tesla short bore MRI scanner includes special features aimed at reducing patient anxiety during the exam, including ambient light and sound, as well as video screens displaying soothing images.

 Long Island Community Hospital Radiology Outpatient Imaging Services offer skilled and experienced care delivered in a comfortable professional environment.

-At our Radiology Outpatient Imaging Facility, you will meet a respected team of caring radiologists, technologists and clerical staff devoted to providing outpatient imaging services on Long Island.
+At our Radiology Imaging Facilities, you will meet a respected team of caring radiologists, technologists and clerical staff devoted to providing outpatient imaging services on Long Island.
 LI Community Hospital radiologists are board certified by the American College of Radiology.
 Our technical staff is made up of members of the American Registry of Radiologic Technologists and the American Registry for Diagnostic Medical Sonography and licensed by the State of New York.

 We are dedicated to providing the highest level of Imaging Services to the many communities we serve.
 Our strength is our dedication to excellence in serving the needs of our patients, referring physicians and employees.
 We provide a full range of diagnostic services – including diagnostic X-ray, CT scans and magnetic resonance imaging (MRI) – in a comfortable, welcoming environment.

 A filmless environment, complete with a picture archiving and communication system (PACS) and full digital radiography, we digitally store, transmit and display radiology images, enabling your physicians to immediately view your results to help speed diagnosis and treatment.

 Our office is conveniently located and offers extended hours to meet our patients’ needs.
 To make an appointment, please call 631.654.7448.
 For any other questions, please call 631.654.7287.

 Monday: 8:00 a.m. – 4:00 p.m.

 Thursday: 8:00 a.m. – 4:00 p.m.